Sugar Skull Tattoos

 Sugar Skulls mean you lean toward the latter interpretation.

 In Pixar’s “Coco,” a movie celebrated for its positive portrayal of Mexican people, the philosophy is that people are never gone as long as you remember them fondly.

 This is a beautiful representation of the mentality behind Dia De Muertos.

-Sugar Skull tattoos mean you have a friendly relationship with death; you simultaneously want to live life to the fullest while you’re here, while acknowledging that no one ever really leaves us.
+Sugar Skull tattoos mean you have a friendly relationship with the final exit; you simultaneously want to live life to the fullest while you’re here while acknowledging that no one ever really leaves us.